-Accelerated filer / Non-accelerated filer (Do not check if a smaller reporting company) Large accelerated filer Smaller reporting company
+Accelerated filer u Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company)

 Indicate by check mark whether the Registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-YES NO 🗹
+YES \\\\ NOü

 The aggregate market value of common shares held by non-affiliates of the Registrant, based upon the closing sale price of the Common Shares of Beneficial Interest on June 30, 2013 as reported on the NYSE MKT, was approximately \$83 million.
 Common Shares of Beneficial Interest held by each officer and trust manager and by each person who owns 10% or more of the outstanding Common Shares of Beneficial Interest have been excluded because such persons may be deemed to be affiliates.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.